aquibkadri/list_godaddy_repos/README.md

   npm run preview
 ```
 Things that can be added:

 Caching

 Avoiding unnecessary API calls.

 Blocking unrequired API calls.

 React Query can be used to handle data more efficiently.

 Code Splitting

-Loaders can be added
+Loaders can be added.

 Tests can be added

-Better styling
+Better styling.

 etc.